ksindi/buildkite-monorepo-example/primer/README.md

 # Primer

-An API that checks the primality of a given integer.
+An API that checks the primality of a given integer

 ## Testing